Staff vs. Senior Engineer: The Skills That Separate Individual Mastery from Organizational Impact

 You trade implementation depth for organizational leverage, ensuring ten engineers write cleaner code rather than writing it all yourself.
 The best staff engineers maintain sharp coding skills while accepting they can't be everywhere at once.

-Supervisory and Cross-Team Influence
+Supervisory and cross-team influence

 Senior engineers naturally mentor junior teammates, but influence rarely extends beyond team boundaries.
 Your technical recommendations carry weight within your squad, and your code reviews set standards for your immediate colleagues.